The information in this article applies to:

-- On the General panel of the Define Material dialog:
+- On the Pattern panel of the Define Material dialog:

 - Type a short, descriptive Material Name.
 In this example, "Ceiling Hangers & Screws" is used.

-- Click the Type drop-down and select "Tile" from the list.
+- Click the Pattern Type drop-down and select "Grid" from the list.

-- Specify the Height and Length as one half the size of the ceiling tiles you plan to use.
-In this example, square 24" ceiling tiles will be used, so 12" is used for the Height and Length.
+- Specify the Height and Width as one half the size of the ceiling tiles you plan to use.
+In this example, square 24" ceiling tiles will be used, so 12" is used for the Height and Width.